1. KEY INFORMATION ABOUT THE RESEARCHERS AND THIS STUDY

 4.1 What will happen to me in this study?

 MYDATAHELPS APP AND FITBIT.
-If you agree to participate, we will ask you to install the MyDataHelps phone app and complete an initial confidential survey.
-After completing the initial survey, we will mail you a Fitbit Charge 4 that we will ask you to sync with your phone and wear throughout your intern year (including when you sleep).
+If you agree to participate, we will ask you to complete an initial confidential survey and install the MyDataHelps phone app.
+After completing enrollment in the MyDataHelps app, we will mail you a Fitbit Inspire 2 or Charge 4 that we will ask you to sync with your phone and wear throughout your intern year (including when you sleep).
 This will allow us to collect objective data on your daily activity, such as steps, sleep, and heartrate.
 If you already have a Fitbit or an Apple Watch that you prefer to use for the study, you may elect to receive a $50 Amazon gift certificate instead of the Fitbit.

 Surveys.
 In addition to the confidential survey at the beginning of the study, you will complete follow-up surveys at months 3, 6, 9 and 12 of your internship year using the MyDataHelps phone app.
 Surveys will contain questions pertaining to personality traits, stressful life events, and depression.